Important.... If you want to contact me, please send and email to email@example.com

 Welcome to Hammer Fire Forge.
 A place to sit back, relax, learn and enjoy the adventures of our blacksmith community.

-This website was primarily created to provide a place to hold information about the Cricket, a small utility air hammer I designed in the spring of 2017.
+This website was primarily created to provide a place to hold information about the Cricket (my first air hammer design), a small utility air hammer I designed in the spring of 2017.
+It has since grown to include a little information about newer designs.

 The website also includes links to numerous YouTube videos I've made before and after the development of the Cricket.